How to Disinfect Your Leather Purse [Kill Viruses & Bacteria]

 While washing your hands thoroughly is the most important measure to prevent infections, you shouldn’t forget that your hands can be reinfected with viruses and bacteria if you touch your contaminated purse, wallet, handbag, etc.

 Therefore, it’s extremely important to regularly clean and disinfect all the stuff you use outside.
 Purses are commonly used accessories that can easily contribute to the spread of germs (2).
-In this article, you’ll learn the most effective ways you can disinfect your leather purse or handbag so that it becomes free of harmful viruses and bacteria.
+In this article, you’ll learn the most effective ways you can sanitize and disinfect your leather purse or handbag so that it becomes free of harmful viruses and bacteria.

 Let’s dive in: